Volkswagen ABT eTransporter 6.1: prices, specification and on-sale date

-Volkswagen has announced prices and details for the new ABT eTransporter 6.1, the German manufacturer’s first all-electric van, available in panel-van and crew-cab versions.
+This is the Volkswagen ABT eTransporter 6.1, the German manufacturer’s first all-electric van, available in panel-van and crew-cab versions.
 Production of the model commenced in June 2020 and it is available to order now.

 Prices (all excluding VAT) start at £42,060 for the standard panel van, climbing to £45,360 in higher-spec Advance trim.
 The 'Kombi' crew-cab version is priced from £46,375, or £49,985 in Advance guise.

 ABT has also revealed a smaller electric Volkswagen eCaddy, which will come in either van and MPV guises.
 It boasts the same electric motor as the ABT e-Transporter, but won't be available in the UK as it hasn't been engineered for right-hand-drive markets.

 The eTransporter’s electric motor delivers 109bhp and 200Nm of torque, delivered to the rear wheels through a modified DSG dual-clutch gearbox.
 The electric motor is calibrated to deliver 75% of its power in normal circumstances, with 100% power available via a kickdown function.
 Acceleration is adequate, with a 0-62mph time of 17.4 seconds.